kreativekorp/bitsnpicas/README.md

 `java -jar BitsNPicas.jar injectsbix MyEmoji.ttf`

 This will take the TrueType font file `MyEmoji.ttf` and the images in the directory `MyEmoji.ttf.sbix.d` and generate a new TrueType font file `MyEmoji.ttf.sbix.ttf` with images embedded in an `sbix` table.
 You can then rename this file if you like.
-The file name of each image must be of the form `glyph_123.png` (with the glyph index in decimal) or `char_ABCD.png` (with the Unicode code point in hexadecimal).
+The name of each subdirectory within the image directory must be the *pixels per em* of the images it contains.
+(This is not necessarily the same thing as the image height!)
+The file name of each image within each subdirectory must be of the form `glyph_123.png` (with the glyph index in decimal) or `char_ABCD.png` (with the Unicode code point in hexadecimal).
 The bottom left position of each image will be determined by the minimum X and Y coordinates of the corresponding glyph in the TrueType font file.
 (For Apple Color Emoji, this just happens to be set to 0,0.)

 Example using Adobe and Mozilla's SVG-in-OpenType format:

 `java -jar BitsNPicas.jar injectsvg MyEmoji.otf`

 This will take the OpenType font file `MyEmoji.otf` and the SVG images in the directory `MyEmoji.otf.svg.d` and generate a new OpenType font file `MyEmoji.otf.svg.otf` with images embedded in an `SVG ` table.
 You can then rename this file if you like.
-The file name of each image must be of the form `glyph_123_456.svg` (for a range of glyphs, with the glyph indices in decimal), `glyph_123.svg` (for a single glyph, with the glyph index in decimal), or `char_ABCD.svg` (for a single glyph, with the Unicode code point in hexadecimal).
+The file name of each image within the image directory must be of the form `glyph_123_456.svg` (for a range of glyphs, with the glyph indices in decimal), `glyph_123.svg` (for a single glyph, with the glyph index in decimal), or `char_ABCD.svg` (for a single glyph, with the Unicode code point in hexadecimal).

 For each glyph index mapped to an SVG document, there must be an element in that document with an id corresponding to that glyph index (e.g. `id="glyph123"` for glyph index 123).
 Since you may not know the glyph index when specifying a code point in the image file name, you can use the placeholder `id="glyph{{{0}}}"` and it will be replaced with the appropriate glyph index during the injection process.

+If you specify the `-z` option before the font file name, the SVG data will be compressed using GZIP.
+Microsoft claims the SVG-in-OpenType format supports this, and the availability of a version of EmojiOne with GZIP-compressed SVG glyphs appears to back this up.
+However, I was unable to get fonts with GZIP-compressed SVG glyphs to work even in the latest version of Firefox as of this writing, so I do not recommend this.

 (These are the only two color font formats currently supported.
 Google's `CBDT`/`CBLC` format and Microsoft's `COLR`/`CPAL` format are currently not supported.)